ismail9k/ismail9k.com/content/blog/css-percentage-unit-the-evil-parts.md

 ---
-title: CSS percentage unit, the evil parts
+title: "CSS percentage unit, the evil parts"
 date: 2018-04-27T21:00:00.000Z
 slug: css-percentage-unit-the-evil-parts
-tags: CSS, Transform, Evil Parts, centering
 ---

 CSS has dozens of [length](https://developer.mozilla.org/en-US/docs/Web/CSS/length) units, but the **percentage** unit is one of my favorites.
 However, it can be very evil and troublesome sometimes.